Conserved quantities for black hole solutions in pure Lovelock gravity: Results and discussion

+Continuing discussion of quasi-local quantities, one has to note that conserved charges for dynamic Vaidya type black holes already have been constructed basing on the Misner-Sharp quasi-local mass prescription, see \cite{Misner_Sharp_1964} and the generalization in \cite{Maeda_2006}.
+Thus, in \cite{Cai+_2008} the Misner-Sharp quasi-local mass has been constructed in the framework of the pure Lovelock gravity; in \cite{Maeda_Nozawa_2008,Nozawa_Maeda_2008} it is constructed and used in the framework of the Einstein-Gauss-Bonnet gravity.
+In \cite{Maeda+_2011} the Misner-Sharp quasi-local mass is considered for studying the Vaidya solution in the Lovelock gravity of general type among the other modified theories.
+This quasi-local quantity has been used, for example, for outlining thermodynamic characteristics at the apparent/trapping horizons of the Vaidya black holes; for stating monotonicity and positivity.

+There is a principal difference between the field-theoretical method in constructing conserved quantities (including quasi-local ones) and the Misner-Sharp quasi-local definition of mass.
+The first method was developed as the Lagrangian based formalism for description of perturbations on fixed backgrounds.
+A concrete conserved quantities for perturbations can be connected with Killing vectors of backgrounds, with proper vectors of observers connected with backgrounds, etc. Whereas, the Misner-Sharp quasi-local mass definition is not based on any backgrounds; it can be interpreted as a charge connected with the Kodama vector (the last is related to the full geometry without backgrounds).
+Therefore, it is not surprisingly that the Misner-Sharp quasi-local mass calculated in \cite{Cai+_2008} at fixed $r$ differs from the quasi-local charges obtained here.

+However both of the approaches are quite meaningful leading to the standard (all acceptable) global quantities at infinity.
+Applications for each of the approaches, as a rule, differ.
+For example, the field-theoretical method cannot be used for describing thermodynamic characteristics at various horizons of dynamic black holes; on the other hand, one cannot apply the Misner-Sharp quasi-local method to present local characteristics for a freely falling observer.
+Because the Misner-Sharp quasi-local method suggests a construction of conserved charges without backgrounds there are no problem connected with a degeneracy discussed in subsection \ref{E_dS_SBH}.
+It is an analogy with the counterterm technique \cite{Olea_2005,Olea_2007,Miskovic_Olea_2007}.

+Returning to our results related to dynamic black holes, they can be considered as perturbed objects with respect to related static black holes, where perturbations are presented by a light-like fluid and metric perturbations.
+Freely falling observers measure energetic characteristics of these perturbations.
+Such observers are physically permissible in regions including apparent horizons of dynamics solutions.
+Our local expressions are exact, and, of course, can be simplified in the case of infinitesimal perturbations on backgrounds of static black holes if necessary.

-{\bf Acknowledgments} The author thanks Naresh Dadhich for the idea to apply the field-theoretical formalism for studying solutions in pure Lovelock gravity; he thanks also Ricardo Troncoso and Krishnakanta Bhattacharya for discussions and explanation of their works.
-The author acknowledges also the support from the Program of development of M.V.
-Lomonosov Moscow State University (Leading Scientific School 'Physics of stars, relativistic objects and galaxies').
+{\bf Acknowledgments} The author thanks Naresh Dadhich for the idea to apply the field-theoretical formalism for studying solutions in pure Lovelock gravity; he thanks Ricardo Troncoso and Krishnakanta Bhattacharya for discussions and explanation of their works; he thanks also Deepak Baskaran for improving English.
+The author especially is grateful to anonymous referees for the important comments and recommendations that helped to improve the text significantly.
+This research has been supported by the Interdisciplinary Scientific and Educational School of Moscow State University ``Fundamental and Applied Space Research''.